 - Understanding of bookkeeping and accounting procedures in order to provide effective management and guidance of accounting staff.

 - At least 5 years’ experience in running an operations department providing administration and logistics support to programme activities.

 - Experience in human resource management and all associated administration procedures.

 - Strong interpersonal skills and experience in functioning effectively in a team environment.

 - High level written and spoken English language skills.

 - Experience working in Southeast Asia.

 - Skills in one of the AIPA Member Parliament’s languages and/or French or is an asset.

-Interested applicants should attach a cover letter and CV to [email protected] with “Deputy Director for the Parliamentary Centre of Asia”, in the subject line, together with two references.
+Interested applicants should attach a cover letter and CV to [email protected] with “Deputy Director for the Parliamentary Centre of Asia”, in the subject line.
 Salary expectation should be indicated in the email text.
 Applications will be accepted until the position is filled.
 Women candidates are encouraged to apply.
 The two-stage application process will consist of an interview(s) and trial period.
 Only short-listed candidates will be contacted.